wp-plugins/events-manager/readme.txt

 = 4.0.83 =
 * added option to remove booking login form
+* fixed login issues when guest bookings is disabled
+* registration email is optional
 * added option to show ticket table even in single ticket mode
 * fixed search defaulting to default country when all countries selected
+* fixed ical timezone issue
+* corrected some typos
+* added Jamaica and Bolivia to countries list
+* added guest event and member submissions with [event_form]
+* fixed location search ownership issue
+* added new template tags for page type detection
+* fixed some ticket display issues
+* added search filter in event
+* updated the docs (although needs a thourough revision once more)

 = 4.0.82 =
 * fixed bookings missing in non-approval mode